 - Seafloor Spreading: Happens at mid-ocean ridges, where new oceanic crust is formed.

 Plate tectonics has profoundly shaped Earth's surface over millions of years, creating mountain ranges, ocean basins, and volcanic islands.
-It also plays a crucial role in the carbon cycle, helping to regulate Earth's climate.
+It also makes a real difference in the carbon cycle, helping to regulate Earth's climate.

 Trends and Latest Developments: Earth in the 21st Century